Spilve Airport: Current use

 The airfield at Spilve is now published in the Latvian pilot's guide "VFR Guide Latvia".
 A new (third) hangar has now been built housing up to 5 aircraft (ultralights and aerobatic aircraft) complementing the two existing hangar buildings.
 The larger hangar seen on satellite imagery being used to house up to 12 aircraft ranging from ultralight to Cessna 210, while a second hangar to the north east is used for ultralights and flex-wing microlights.
 Spilve Airport Museum is currently closed.

 Riga Spilve is being increasingly used as a base for training private pilots.

 The terminal building is currently being turned into the Latvian Aviation Museum.

+Cultural heritage status

+The airport's central building with its avenue is listed as a Latvian state-protected architectural monument of national significance under protection number 8809.
+The protected object is recorded as "Lidostas Spilve centrālā ēka ar aleju" at Daugavgrīvas iela 140 in Riga.
+The official preservation instructions identify its protected values as including the building's spatial setting, structural arrangement, layout, facades, roof form, decorative interior finishes and plantings.

 Transportation

 Public transportation is available.
 From Stockmann take bus No.3 going in the direction of Bolderāja.
 Exit at Māju celtniecības kombināts stop.

+Units

+The following units that were based at Spilve Airport: